Ltspringthorpe/World-Quest-Scanner/README.md

   - `sender_email`: Needs to be your gmail account, or a gmail account you have access to
   - `receiver_email`: The email account you want to receive the notifications (can be the same as the sender_email, which is in fact what I recommend)
   - `password`: Your gmail password.
 Case sensative.
   - `key_words`: Put the keywords to want to scan for in this array.
 You can put in as many as you want.
-Ex: `['Whiplash', 'Sabertron']` or `['Moxo the Beheader']` or `['Shell Game', 'Beachhead', 'Azerite Mining']`.
+Ex: `['Muck It Up', 'Summon Your Sins']` or `['Moxo the Beheader']`.
 Case does not matter.
   - `website`: Whatver URL you want to scan.
-Current value is Wowhead's site for Battle for Azeroth active world quests in North America.
+Current value is Wowhead's site for Shadowlands active world quests in North America.
   - `interval`: How often do you want to scan the website?
 Current value is 21600 seconds (which is 6 hours).
 Put in any amount of time you like (in seconds).
 - Open a console and navigate to the where you have the file saved
 - Start the script by running `python world_quest_scanner.py`.
 You must keep this console tab open indefinitely, if you close the console, the script will stop running in the background.